TheEt1234/async_controller/Docs.md

 # env_plus
-- An experimental, way more powerful environment, *disabled by default*
+- An experimental, way more powerful environment

   (most) functions in this environment are limited in theese ways: